Wells Fargo: Very Attractive After 4Q

 Conclusion:

 WFC remains a buy.
-We missed my numbers of FY 2016, but this was due to the hedging loss in the quarter and despite a less dynamic efficiency outlook, the stock remains cheap on a two year outlook in comparison to its peers.
-I was encouraged by the stability of core non-interest revenue. the undoubted damage to the company's reputation from the mis-selling scandal has not really costs it so much in terms of fee revenues while the balance sheet side of the business has continued to grow nicely.
+We missed my numbers for FY 2016, but this was due to the hedging loss in the quarter and despite a less dynamic efficiency outlook, the stock remains cheap on a two year outlook in comparison to its peers.
+I was encouraged by the stability of core non-interest revenue.
+The undoubted damage to the company's reputation from the mis-selling scandal has not really cost it so much in terms of fee revenues while the balance sheet side of the business has continued to grow nicely.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.